- Outlook 2013 or later

 - The Robin add-in requires a minimum of API version 1.1 (Exchange 2013+ On-premise)

 - Outlook Add-ins can support recurring events for customers running Outlook API 1.7+.

 - Outlook Add-ins support delegate booking for customers running Outlook API version 1.8 + and above.
 Check Microsoft's guide to see if your Outlook version qualifies.

 When you book a meeting with the Robin add-in, you're actually booking in Outlook

 - Robin simply syncs events from your Outlook calendar to the Robin dashboard, room displays, & mobile app, relying on your native calendar rules to recognize conflict.

 - When users book through the Robin dashboard or mobile app they're booking events on behalf of the booking user.

 - When users book events in Outlook calendar they're booking through their own account.

-Common PitfallIf you see the screen below when trying to login to Robin via the extension, you will need to enable user consent at an organizational level in order for users to access the plug in.
+Common PitfallIf users hit this screen below when trying to open the Robin add-in for the first time, you'll need to enable user consent at an organizational level in order for users to access the add-in.